osfameron/tramp/README.md

 ;; "3"
 ```

+Obviously calling functions like `((((f))))` all the time would be
+horrendous!
+Luckily Clojure has a builtin function that recursively calls a
+function until the final result is returned: `trampoline`.

-You could call the whole thing with:
+So you could call the whole thing with:

 ```clojure
 (trampoline myfunc 1)
 ;; "3"
 ```

+But the intermediate functions are annotated with metadata.
+So
-Or you could stop to check that the intermediate steps are correct...
+you could also stop to check that the intermediate steps are correct...

 ```clojure
 (:fn (meta (myfunc 1)))